kguay/kevinguay.com/website/content/about/_index.md

 ## Consulting

 Technology is often a barrier for small businesses.
 With over seven years of experience in web development, software engineering, and IT management, I can help technology work for you, not against you.
-From building ecommerce websites to infrastructure procurement and email management, I can make IT work for your business.
+From building ecommerce websites to infrastructure procurement and email management, I can make IT easy for your business.
 Email me at consulting-at-kevinguay.com for more information.

 ## Woodworking